habitualdev/defaultinator-cli/README.md

 # Defaultinator-CLI
 ### Why would you have it set to that?

 Basically, it's a command line interface for Defaultinator.
+Will only retrieve up to 10 pages of results.
+On first use the api key must be supplied, where it'll be saved in the file ".defaultinator.ini" in your home directory.
+On subsequent usage, it will be retrieved from the ini file unless a new API key is supplied

 At this time it is a "read-only" interface, but it will be expanded in the future.

 ## Usage

 ```
-  -apiKey <REQUIRED>
+  -apiKey
         api key
     -baseUrl
         Change to use a different base url